Kristen Elmore

 Joanne Lin

-Joanne Lin is a junior majoring in Human Biology, Health, & Society with a minor in Gerontology.
+Joanne Lin is a senior majoring in Human Biology, Health, & Society with a minor in Gerontology.
 She works alongside Dr. Marlen Gonzalez in the Life History Lab to explore the health outcomes and social outcomes influenced by broader developmental factors and contexts.
 After college, Joanne plans to attend medical school and pursue a specialty in either family medicine, OB/GYN, or pediatrics.

 Hyun Lim

-Hyun Lim is a junior majoring in Human Biology, Health, and Society and minoring in Human Development.
+Hyun Lim is a senior majoring in Human Biology, Health, and Society and minoring in Human Development.
 As a PRYDE Scholar, Hyun is excited to join the ACT for Youth Center with Dr. Amanda Purington Drake, aiding in research to support youth with special healthcare needs and improve their engagement with education.
 Hyun is passionate about addressing healthcare disparities in youth academia and supporting the health of adolescents.
 After graduation, Hyun hopes to pursue a career in medicine built around meeting the needs of communities and improving scientific literature.

 Faculty Mentors